PhilipKruger911/DapperMapper/README.md

 ```

 	DapperCustomPropertyTypeMapper.MapAll();

 ```

-In the example below, all the properties of the given class/entity that are decorated with a ColumnAttribute are mapped to a database column name.
+In the example below, all the properties of the given class/entity {T} that are decorated with a ColumnAttribute are mapped to a database column name.
 ```

-	DapperCustomPropertyTypeMapper.Map<Entity>();
+	DapperCustomPropertyTypeMapper.Map<T>();

 ```